 Does the field of education interest you?
 Or maybe you’ve thought about going into business?
-The Business Education Associate of Arts (AA) degree emphasis allows you to put your feet into both worlds!
+The Business Education Associate of Arts (AA) transfer degree allows you to put your feet into both worlds!

 To be a Business Educator, a basic core of business courses will be required as well as a bachelor’s degree, master’s degree or doctorate in education.
 Business Educators who understand new developments in a variety of business-related fields are better able to educate students for the workforce; they also benefit in their own personal lives as general consumers.
 As a Business Education teacher, you’ll be teaching skills that you and your students will use for a lifetime.

 Any MCC student wanting to become a Business Educator will take freshman and sophomore level courses at MCC.
 Upon graduation, you will transfer your credits to a four-year college or university to complete an advanced degree (bachelor’s, master’s or doctorate, depending upon your career goals).
 You are encouraged to discuss your specific needs and interests with the Business Department.